nasa/fprime/Svc/Deframer/docs/sdd.md

 then `Deframer` repeats this process until _FB_ is empty.
-If the protocol implementation reports that the data in _CB_ represents an incomplete frame, then `Deframer` postpones deframing until the next buffer becomes available.
+If the protocol implementation reports that the data in _CB_ represents an incomplete frame, then `Deframer` postpones deframing until the next buffer _FB_ becomes available.

 Deframer supports two configurations for streaming data: